Full Sail

 Here are some of the traits and skills you need to bring to the table – or in this case, the online classroom – to succeed in the Instructional Design & Technology program:

-The most successful Instructional Design & Technology students are passionate, self-directed critical thinkers that listen to feedback and apply new research and investigations to take their work to higher levels.
+Be ready to: Students can expect to spend 25-30 hours per week on their coursework.
+During the program, you’ll cover learning research and theory, visual and verbal communication, media asset development, and more.
+You’ll have to learn new software applications, too.
+The most successful Instructional Design & Technology students are passionate, self-directed critical thinkers who are willing to hear and accept feedback and apply new research and investigations to take their work to higher levels.
 Students should also have a good handle on time management, which is one of the most important skills for a Full Sail student to master.
 The university’s accelerated track means you’re getting a master’s degree in one year instead of the typical two.
-It’s a huge benefit – you get a head start in the industry and can get a master’s degree while working full-time – but it definitely requires commitment and organization.
+It’s a huge benefit – you get a head start in the industry and can get a master’s degree while working full time – but it definitely requires commitment and organization.

 More questions?
 Check out the Instructional Design & Technology degree page here or call an Admissions Representative at 800.226.7625.